elsagk/Immo-Eliza_api_deployment/README.md

 ## Description

 This project provides a full-stack solution for predicting property prices in Belgium using a machine learning model deployed in a Streamlit app for predicting real estate prices in Belgium.
-The app allows users to input property details, such as the number of rooms, area, and location, to predict the estimated price of a property.
+The app allows users to input property details, such as the number of bedrooms, living area, garden, etc. to predict the estimated price of a property.
 By leveraging a trained linear regression model, the app makes real-time price predictions.

 ## Installation